backyardbiomech/qtiConverter/docs/samples.md

 A: True

 CT
 1\.
 This is a categorization question in new quizzes.
 Each category can have multiple answers, and you can include multiple distractors that should be left as uncategorized.
-Make sure that each line begins with the name for a category (and that spelling is exactly the same for the every entry for the same category) or 'distractor'.
+Make sure that each line begins with the name for a category (and that spelling is exactly the same for  every entry for the same category) or 'distractor'.
 first category name: an answer for first category name
 first category name: another answer for first category name
 second category name: an answer for another category